akanadocs/docs-test/ag/security_config/certificate_authority.md

 ### Generate X.509 CA Certificate and PKI Keys

-The *Generate CA Certificate and X.509 Certificate* Screen allows you to generate PKI Keys and an X.509 certificate.
+The *Generate CA Certificate and X.509 Certificate* screen allows you to generate PKI Keys and an X.509 certificate.
 PKI Keys guarantee message integrity by signing the message with a private key and verifying the message with a public key.
 An X.509 certificate is an authentication mechanism that provides visibility to public information and verifies private information while keeping it secure.
 Credential Information is embedded in the body of a SOAP Message, or can be obtained from the HTTPS Context.

 1. Go to **Configure > Security > Certificates > Certificate Authority**.
 The *Certificate Authority Summary* screen displays.
-If a Certificate Authority has not yet been defined, the "Certificate authority is not configured" message is displayed.
+If a Certificate Authority has not yet been defined, the "Certificate authority is not configured" message displays.
 2. Click **Configure Certificate Authority**.
 The *Configure Certificate Authority Wizard* launches and displays the *Select Certificate Configuration Option* screen.
 3. Click the **Generate X.509 CA Certificate and PKI Keys** radio button, and **Next** to continue.